MissKateD/project_2/README.md

 ## About The Data
 ### Data Source
-we will be using data sourced from [UC Irvine's Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
+We will be using data sourced from [UC Irvine's Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
 That data was created from the following contributors:

 * Hungarian Institute of Cardiology.
 Budapest: Andras Janosi, M.D.
 * University Hospital, Zurich, Switzerland: William Steinbrunn, M.D.